 Appointed to the Senate in 2010, Senator Poirier was previously the Senate Conservative Caucus Chair and the Vice Chair of the National Conservative Caucus from 2011 to 2015.
 She recently took back the role as the Senate Conservative Caucus Chair in December 2019.

-Senator Poirier has previously been a member of the Standing Committee on Aboriginal Peoples and the Standing Committee on Foreign Affairs.
-She currently sits on the Standing Committees for Fisheries & Oceans, Social Affairs, Science & Technology and as Deputy Chair of Official Languages.
+Senator Poirier currently sits on the Standing Committee on Social Affairs, Science and Technology and as Deputy Chair of the Standing Committee on Official Languages.